mekarpeles/iiify/README.md

 4. do `python app.py`
 5. You now have a simple IIIF server running at http://127.0.0.1:8080

+## Configuration

+Want to *enable CORS*?

+Touch/create the file `settings.cfg` within the `configs/` directory with the following contents:

+    [server]
+    cors = 1

+For a list of other configurable options, see file `configs/__init__.py` which is responsible for parsing the configuration options specified in settings.cfg or setting sane defaults in the absence of a specified option.

 ## Quick Start

 List all known identifiers